Coronavirus lockdown: After Delhi and Karnataka, Telangana opens liquor store in state

 However, pubs and bars that serve liquor will remain shut.
 Police personnel were deployed at most of the outlets to avoid untoward incidents and ensure law and order.

-The central and state government began to ease of restrictions in the third phase of the nationwide lockdown.
+The central and state government began to ease restrictions in the third phase of the nationwide lockdown.
 Also, the Delhi government announced a 70 per cent hike in the price of liquor across categories in the capital, starting Tuesday.

 Coronavirus crisis: Why sale of liquor matters to state?
 Which state collects more in revenue?